pranav-ganesh/tp/docs/DeveloperGuide.md

 * 2a.
 User request to create a new Database when CMM has no existing database
     * 2a1 CMM will convert the excel file to the correct datatype to be stored inside CMM

-* 2b.
-User request to create a new Database when CMM has existing database and does not want to export existing database
-    * 2b1 CMM clears the current database
-    * 2b2 CMM will convert the excel file to the correct datatype to be stored inside CMM

 * 2c.
-User request to create a new Database when CMM has existing database and wants to export existing database
+User request to create a new Database when CMM has existing database
-    * 2c1 CMM exports the current database to a CMM defined file location (UC6)
+    * 2c1 CMM exports the current database (UC6)
     * 2c2 CMM clears the current database
     * 2c3 CMM will convert the excel file to the correct datatype to be stored inside CMM